Akronae/NJDB/README.md

 ## **Architecture**
 Data is stored into JSON files, themselves stored in a folder;
 When you create a new JDatabase object, you need to specify a folder path, and database name;
-It's made of this way because heavier a database file is, bigger is the operation's time;
+It's made of this way because heavier is a database file, bigger is the operation's time;
 So i recommand you to split a big database *(heavier than 10 000 keys/values)* into other multiple databases for best perfs, i course, if you keep all your data in one big file, operation time still correct.